sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_01_prerequisites/embedding_01_prerequisites.md

 For example, embedding some KPIs or charts on a company’s public website that anyone can see.

-We demonstrate Public embedding in a separate [QuickStart: Public Embedding](https://quickstarts.sigmacomputing.com/guide/embedding_2_public_embedding/index.html)
+We demonstrate Public embedding in a separate [QuickStart: Embedding 02: Public Access.](https://quickstarts.sigmacomputing.com/guide/embedding_02_public_access/index.html?index=..%2F..index#0)

 ### **Interactivity**